 If you’re arranging a service for an oil boiler, make sure you get an OFTEC registered engineer to do the job.

 4. Oil is more fuel efficient than gas

 Many people don’t realise it, but heating oil is actually more fuel efficient than gas.
 This means you’ll get a good return on the units of energy you use.
 As mentioned previously, kerosene is especially efficient.
 It produces more British Thermal Units (BTUs) than other sources of energy.
 BTUs are the measure of the amount of thermal energy required to heat water.

 Oil boilers themselves are also now highly efficient, particularly modern condensing designs.
 In order to comply with UK building regulations, since 2007 the majority of oil boilers have had to have a Sedbuk efficiency of 86 per cent or more.
 New condensing models often exceed this threshold, offering more than 90 per cent efficiency.

 5. You can increase efficiency further with energy saving controls

 Just like with gas boilers, you can use a range of heating controls with oil boilers to ensure they operate as efficiently as possible.
 For example, room thermostats, thermostatic radiator valves, programmers and boiler thermostats can all be used.
 Many companies now also offer more advanced smart heating controls that allow you to manage your heating remotely from your phone or tablet.
 These controls have a range of sophisticated features designed to boost efficiency further.

-If you’re getting a new oil boiler or you want to upgrade an existing appliance, an OFTEC registered engineer will be able to advise you on your heating control options.
+If you’re getting a new oil boiler or you want to upgrade an existing appliance, you can either refer to a new boiler cost guide or have an OFTEC registered engineer advise you on your heating control options.